Keynote Speaker: Christina DeCoursey

 Stream B: Representing Illness

 Every one of us experiences weakness, illness, and death.
-Language and the arts have traditionally been used to make sense of these experiences.
+Language and the language, visual, and other arts have traditionally been used to make sense of these experiences.
 We welcome papers analysing historical voices representing the experiences of illness, and speaking for the ill, the dead, communities of illness and practitioners of care.
 Papers could consider the different ways people and cultures have understood humanities’ physical and mental afflictions, and how they have represented them in linguistic genres, visual arts, music, media imagery (print, tv, film, manga etc), in any language or culture.
 Papers could investigate how illnesses have been understood as madness, sorcery, divination, or criminality, and been responded to with ritual, punishment, empathy, confinement and medication.
 Papers could examine the interactions of concepts and attributions of health and illness with cultures, contexts and identities.

 Stream C: Text analysis